System Design Space

 medium

-This chapter matters because with WebSocket the architecture stops being a series of independent requests and becomes a system of long-lived connections and server-side state.
+This chapter matters because with WebSocket the architecture stops being a series of independent requests and becomes a system of persistent connections, delivery queues, and server-side state.

-In practice, it helps you design realtime paths with fan-out, backpressure, reconnect, heartbeat, and graceful shutdown in mind, which is where reliability usually breaks first.
+In practice, it helps you design realtime paths with fan-out, backpressure, reconnect behavior, heartbeat signals, and orderly shutdown in mind, which is where reliability usually breaks first.

-In interviews and design discussions, it lets you treat realtime systems not as 'HTTP, but faster,' but as a separate class of operational trade-offs.
+In interviews and design discussions, it lets you frame WebSocket not as 'HTTP, only faster,' but as a separate operational class of trade-offs.

 Practical value of this chapter